 Related Reading: 50 Double Date Ideas That Are Fun

-4. Take a break from each other
+4. How to save your marriage when your husband hates you?
+Take a break from each other

 To get away from the negativity, a short separation may work.
-It will give you and him, the much needed breathing space.
+It will give you and him, a much needed breathing space.
 Of course, you need to have that all-important conversation with him first and it needs to be a mature decision to take a break to figure out the next step.

 Jaseena told us, “Taking a break from each other might mean moving into separate homes and using that time to reflect on the status of the relationship.
 But not doing anything corrective about the relationship, is not a step in the right direction.
 Even though both of you are away, your focus is still the relationship.
 You might even learn during this time that he doesn’t hate you after all and that you only made a rash assumption.”

 ‘My husband hates me, what do I do?’
 Well, if it’s that bad, go take a trip with your friends or try a new hobby!
 It is possible that these ugly feelings are only in your head because you haven’t been occupied enough lately or something else is bogging you down and making you assume the worst of everything.
 Yes, it is entirely possible that he doesn’t hate you and you just overthought it.

 Once you start making yourself feel better, you might see that you were only having these thoughts because something was lacking in your own life.
 Whether it’s a girls’ night out or a pottery class or a sudden interest in the gym, go out there and be the best you can be.